Facelift Surgery at Premier Plastic Surgery

-The Weekend Facelift , Mini-Lift, or Life-Style Lift
+The Mini-Lift , (AKA: Weekend-Lift, or Life-Style Lift)

 This procedure adds cheek lifting and submentoplasty to the minilift and has a more extensive dissection of the SMAS.

 This procedure combines everything in the moderate lift with a more extensive dissection into the neck to draw up loose skin down to the chest and includes lifting around the temple and lateral brow to take care of excess hooding of the outer corner of the eyelid.
+Patients have a “High SMAS” dissection in the deeper plane of the face.
+This allows for the longest term results compared to other facelift procedures.
 Patients have deep intravenous sedation or general anesthesia for this procedure and the recovery is more lengthy with two weeks required at a minimum.
 Fat grafting is often performed at the same time.
-Patients 60 years and up typically require the Significant Lift.
-Price Range from $12,000-$16,000.
+Patients 55 years and up typically require the Significant Lift.
+Price Range from $25,000-$35,000.

 What happens during the procedure?